leilaabdulahad/react-project/README.md

-# E-commerce project in React + Vite
+# E-commerce project in React

 ## Table of Contents
 - [About the Project](#about-the-project)